pahmadr/AI-pharma/README.md

   # AI Image Description App

   This is a code bundle for AI Image Description App.
-The original project is available at https://www.figma.com/design/3g5LzeO7aqLvtXxtZ1AosZ/AI-Image-Description-App.

   ## Running the code